devict/promobot/README.md

 A `Channel` represents something that can have an event promoted through it.
 Examples are Slack or Twitter.

-## NotifcationRules
+## NotifyRules

-A a list of `NotificationRule`s describes when to send promotional messages about an event to various channels.
+A a list of `NotifyRule`s describes when to send promotional messages about an event to various channels.
 A rule defines how many days out to promote the event, and what the message should look like for events promoted at that time.